authify/authify-web/README.md

 end
 ```

 Again, this is just example code.
 Implement it in any language or style suites the needs of the application.

+### Verifying the JWT

 The `verify_token` method is by far the most important part of this code.
 It **must** properly verify the JWT signature, the time at which the token was issued (`iat`), the issuer of the JWT (`iss`), the expiration time of the JWT (`exp`), and must be capable of extracting `scopes` and `user` from the token's payload.
 Ideally, this method would also verify that the `scopes` list includes `user_access` (meaning, in the context of Authify, that the token is valid for use by users).

 To properly verify the JWT, the application needs to have the public key of the JWT issuer (in this case, the Authify::API).
 This can be downloaded programmatically as a PEM-encoded certificate via a call to the Authify::API on `/jwt/key` and parsing the JSON response, taking the data from the `data` key.
 It can also be retrieved directly by downloading the content from Authify::Web on `/about/jwt/download_key`, which just provides the raw PEM file content.

+### The JWT Payload

-At this point, the user is logged in and the integrated application knows some value things about them.
+At this point, the user is logged in and the integrated application knows some value things about them because of the JWT.

+The JWT includes two components that may be useful to an application integrated with Authify: `user` and `scopes`.

 The `user` structure from the token's payload includes something similar to this:

 ```javascript
 {